sagieppel/Pointer-based-segmentation-find-segment-containing-given-image-point-witin-given-ROI-mask-using-CNN/README.md

 # Using the net
 # Setup
-This network was run with [Python 3.7 Anaconda] (https://www.anaconda.com/distribution/)  package and [Pytorch 1.0] (https://pytorch.org/).
+This network was run with [Python 3.7 Anaconda](https://www.anaconda.com/distribution/)  package and [Pytorch 1.0](https://pytorch.org/).
 The net was trained using the [COCO panoptic data set](http://cocodataset.org/#download) Trained model can be download from  [here](https://drive.google.com/file/d/1c2aAH_sf2kynwbkOiN-iXY7esm2wcrvM/view?usp=sharing)